RahulRathi46/metabaseclient/README.rst

 Metabase Client
 ========================

-A python wrapper for metabse api
+A python wrapper for metabase api

 --------------